 305 Materials & Process: Woodworking 2

-1 credit 1 Semester

 Grades 11-12 Prerequisite: Finish Carpentry 1

 The manufacture of furniture projects is the emphasis of this course.
 Students will take the knowledge learned in Woodworking 1 and apply it to the completion of a term-long project.
 Course work will include: step-by-step design and plan of procedure, advanced joinery, mechanical fastening, and fine furniture finishes.